Walking safaris from Chikoko are led by an armed game scout and a professional guide.

 Dining locations: Indoor and Outdoor Dining

-Drinks included: Yes - soft drinks, house wine and local spirits are included in the rates.
-Note that fine wines, champagne and imported spirits and liqueurs, are charged as extras.
+Drinks included: Soft drinks, house wine and local spirits are included in the rates.
+Fine wines, champagne and imported spirits and liqueurs are charged as extras.

 Walking safaris: Chikoko Tree Camp is run by Remote Africa Safaris, one of the Luangwa's most experienced walking safari companies.
-The camp is dedicated to waling safaries; that's what it does.
-Camp-to-camp walking trails are the norm between Tafika, Chikoko and Crocodile River Camp – with your luggage carried separately for you.See more ideas for Walking safaris in Zambia
+The camp is dedicated to walking safaris and camp-to-camp walking trails are the norm (your luggage is carried separately for you).See more ideas for Walking safaris in Zambia

-Communications: No TVs or radios – this is the bush, although in emergency the camp has swift communications with Tafika – which has excellent communication facilities.
+Communications: There is no cellphone reception here although the camp is in constant radio contact with Tafika – which has excellent communication facilities.